Margaret C. Anderson: Life and career

-1924, France

 In early 1924, through Alfred Richard Orage, Anderson learned of the spiritual teacher George Ivanovitch Gurdjieff, and she saw performances of his "sacred dances", first at the Neighbourhood Playhouse and later at Carnegie Hall.
 Shortly after Gurdjieff's automobile accident, Anderson, along with Georgette Leblanc, Jane Heap and Monique Surrere, moved to France to visit him at Fountainebleau-Avon, where he had set up his institute at Château du Prieuré in Avon.

 Anderson and Heap adopted the two sons of Anderson's ailing sister, Lois.
 They brought Lois and her sons, Tom and Arthur "Fritz" Peters, to Prieuré in June 1924.
 After they returned to New York in 1925, the two boys were taken in by Alice B. Toklas and Gertrude Stein.

 In 1929, Solita Solano had an affair with Anderson, who had come to Paris with her lover, the French singer Georgette Leblanc.
 The affair lasted several years, though Anderson remained living with Leblanc.

 In 1929, Anderson and Heap separated.
 That year, Heap put out the final issue of The Little Review, edited at Hotel St. Germain-Des-Pres, 36 rue Bonaparte, Paris.
 Afterward, Heap moved to England.

 In 1935, Jane Heap moved to London, where Heap led Gurdjieff study groups until her death in 1964.

 Anderson got to know Elizabeth Jenks Clark through Solita Solano after Clark returned to the US.
 Clark and Solano became Anderson's closest friends, although Anderson had in the meantime fallen in love with Dorothy Caruso, widow of the singer Enrico Caruso.

 Later, Anderson moved to Le Cannet on the French Riviera (Cannes), to live in "le phare de Tancarville", a lighthouse.
 She lived there for many years with Georgette Leblanc, her sister Lois and Lois's daughter Linda Card.

-Gurdjieff

 The teachings of George Ivanovitch Gurdjieff played an important role in Anderson's life.
 Anderson met Gurdjieff in Paris and, together with Leblanc, began studies with him, focusing on his original teaching called The Fourth Way.
 From 1935 to 1939, Anderson and Leblanc studied with Gurdjieff as part of a group of women known as "The Rope", which included eight members in all.
 Besides Anderson and Leblanc, these were Jane Heap, Elizabeth Gordon, Solita Solano, Kathryn Hulme, Louise Davidson and Alice Rohrer.
 Along with Katherine Mansfield and Jane Heap, she remains one of the most noted disciples at Gurdjieff's Institute for the Harmonious Development of Man, at Fontainebleau, near Paris, from October 1922 to 1924.

 Anderson studied with Gurdjieff in France until his death in October 1949, writing about him and his teachings in most of her books, most extensively in her memoir, The Unknowable Gurdjieff.

-1942, New York

 In 1942, evacuating from the war in France, Anderson sailed for the United States.
 With her passage paid by Ernest Hemingway, Anderson met on the voyage Dorothy Caruso, widow of the famous tenor Enrico Caruso.
 The two began a romantic relationship, became lovers, and lived together, in New York, until Dorothy's death in 1955.